Repointing Patio Cost

 The action helps to bind the block paving together, stopping them from moving so much underfoot as the years go by.
 Weeds will also be kept at bay as a result, as any gaps will be filled in, preventing weed growth and sprouting.

-Hiring Contractors Checklist for Repointing a Patio
+Checklist: Hiring Contractors to Repoint a Patio

 When hiring any contractor to work on your home, you want to ensure they’re up to the job and, crucially, will do a good job on whatever project you’re hiring them for.